what is a notarized letter what is a notarized letter

 • Government-issued ID: Examples include a driver’s license, passport, or state ID.

-• Original Document: The letter needing notarization.
+• Original Document: The letter needs notarization.

 • Supporting Documents: Additional forms or proof of identity if required.